Do you love sunflower butter? Then you'll really love these sunbutter cookies! They're soft, chewy, and allergy-friendly, too!

 My grandma was an amazing baker!
 Peanut butter cookies were one of the delicious treats we could find in her cookie jar.

-Sunflower butter - If you have a peanut allergy and haven't tried sunflower butter yet you're missing out!
+Sunflower seed butter (AKA Sunbutter) - If you have a peanut allergy and haven't tried sunflower butter yet you're missing out!
 The taste and texture are very similar (it even tastes great by the spoonful right out of the jar!)
 It's also similar to peanut butter when it comes to fat, protein, and carbohydrate content so using it in place of peanut butter in baking works well.

-Earth Balance Buttery Spread - This margarine has a nice, buttery flavour and comes in sticks making it very convenient for baking!
+Earth Balance Buttery Spread - This margarine has a nice, buttery flavor and comes in sticks making it very convenient for baking!
 It comes in several varieties including one that is dairy free and one that is dairy and soy free.